Glognus/NewsFinder/README.md

 ## Requirement
-You have to get an api key from https://newsapi.org/ And add it in com.glognus.newfinder.APIConfig
+You have to get an api key from https://newsapi.org/ And add it in res/values/strings/api_key

 🚧 Work in progress 🚧